ghdl/ghdl/doc/contribute.rst

 5. Last, the maintainers will merge your branch.
 You will be notified, the PR will be closed, and you'll be allowed to delete the branch, if you want.

 ..
 TIP::
   * It is recommended to read `A successful Git branching model <http://nvie.com/posts/a-successful-git-branching-model/>`_ for a reference on how maintainers expect to handle multiple branches.
 However, our actual model is not as exhaustive as explained there.
   * Some commit messages can `automatically close <https://help.github.com/articles/closing-issues-via-commit-messages/>`_ issues.
 This is a very useful feature, which you are not required to use.
 However beware that using `fix` anywhere in the commit message can have side effects.
 If you closed any issue unexpectedly, just reply to it (even if it's closed) so that maintainers can check it.
+  * It is recommended to read :ref:`REF:Style` before contributing modifications to Ada sources.

 Related interesting projects
 ============================